 - Fill out the profile to the best of your ability and submit

 - Our Volunteer Coordinator will reach out through the NH Responds system to complete the process

 If you have any questions about Ready Strafford or NH Responds, please contact our Volunteer Coordinator, Julie, at firstname.lastname@example.org.

 New Hampshire Responds is our state's emergency system for advance registration of medical and non-medical volunteers.
 NH Responds is part of a federal effort to coordinate and assemble volunteers for all types of emergencies.
 In order to provide New Hampshire citizens a timely and effective disaster or community response, volunteers need to be organized, verified, and ready to mobilize.
 Whether you are a healthcare provider, administrative specialist, a retired professional - anyone ready to help in your community - New Hampshire needs you.
 NHResponds.org

-Any volunteers interested in assisting with data entry will need to complete the CDC training course #202103 here & please email those to Julie at the email above.
+Volunteers interested in assisting with data entry will need to complete the CDC training course #202103 here & please email those to Julie at the email above.

 Thank You COVID-19 Volunteers!